WATER & ROCK ART RESIDENCY 🇬🇷 GREECE

 Other opportunities

-There is also the opportunity to volunteer on a friend's remote permaculture small holding.
-We can also offer kayaking, guided hikes in the mountains and trips out in a jeep on the mountain paths.
-There are many beautiful mountain hiking trails connecting all the mountain villages which are being restored by the active 'Environmental Movement of Thasos'.
+We are working on permaculture vegetable garden project so you will have the opportunity to learn about permaculture, help out growing food and processing seasonally harvested wild foods and medicinal herbs as well as learning how to collect, process and store seeds from wild plants and vegetables.
+We can offer many guided hikes in the mountains and trips out in a jeep on the mountain paths and remote beaches.
+We can also organise sketch and plein air days in various villages and nature locations.
+There are many beautiful mountain hiking trails connecting all the mountain villages which are being restored by the active 'Environmental Movement of Thassos'.
 Along these trails there are beautiful gorges and waterfalls to bathe in.
 Not very far on the mainland, you have the town of Kavala, if you feel the need to reconnect with 'modern life'.
 Further up you have the Nestos river where you can go kayaking and the Rhodopi mountain range which supports a large virgin forest where you will find bears and wolves. |

 Kazaviti - The village